shalamyansky/fb_regex/README.md

 # fb_regex
-This is an extension library for DBMS Firebird 3.0/4.0 to support regular expressions in SQL.
+This is an extension library for RDBMS Firebird 3.0/4.0 to support regular expressions in SQL.

 ## Basis